 Working from the shed?

-Homeworking isn't restricted to the home anymore, not when you can convert your shed into an outdoor-office and take your work down to your garden.
+Homeworking doesn't need to take place in your home itself when you can convert your shed into an outdoor-office and take your work down to your garden!
 But why would you want to do this when you are perfectly happy working in your study?
 After all; in the house you're closer to your kitchen, you can see the TV and chat with your family whenever they want a word with you...
 Hmmm, maybe there might be a benefit to working in the shed after all.

 Isolation is one of the key reasons why so many homeworkers are retreating to the shed, looking to find the peace required to keep productivity levels up.
-Having ample access to broadband across most of the UK is helping people make the move across the garden, and many are finding that shed-working can be much more preferable to sharing your workspace in the home (you don't have to clear away your work whenever it's time for the family meal, for instance, or risk small children messing up important print-outs or other materials).
+The availability of wifi is helping people make the move down the garden, and many are finding that shed-working can be much more preferable to sharing your workspace in the home (you don't have to clear away your work whenever it's time for the family meal, for instance, or risk small children messing up important print-outs or other materials).

 Shed working enthusiasts also claim that there is a psychological benefit to working in your shed over working in your house or at your offices, as the actual act of going out to the shed is akin to the commute to work and puts you in the mind-set to begin working.
 The upside of only having to stroll up the garden for your daily commute is a massive reduction in travel costs and probably a dramatic increase in travel comfort.
 Though you aren't really going anywhere, just the act of leaving your house in the morning is likely to help you focus better than if you roll out of bed and begin work.